miversen33/netman.nvim/doc/apidoc.md

         - `message`: string
             - The message to relay to the user
         - `retry`: boolean|function (optional)
-            - If provided, this will either be a boolean of a function.
+            - If provided, this will either be a boolean or a function.
 If its a boolean, it indicates that you should try calling whatever you called before again.
 If its a function, it expects the user input from the message to be provided to it so it can continue processing whatever it was doing.